Canadian meal-kit leader Chefs Plate still eyeing IPO

 That has been reflected in the cool reception to the three meal-kit IPOs.
 Blue Apron's June offering price was cut to $10 a share and the stock has since dropped by two-thirds on Nasdaq after it reported a worse-than-expected second-quarter loss and declining customer base and promised to slash marketing costs.

 HelloFresh, with 1.3 million active customers, including some in Canada, has seen its stock trade flat since it went public on the Frankfurt Stock Exchange this month.
-Montreal-based Goodfood, which reports fourth-quarter results Wednesday, has sparked little interest since going public on the TSX via a reverse takeover of a shell company in late spring on the heels of a $21-million subscription receipts offering at $2 per unit.
-The stock price is unchanged since then, despite the fact Goodfood's active subscriber base – 31,000 as of Aug.
-31 – and revenues have risen sharply.
+Montreal-based Goodfood has sparked little interest since going public on the TSX via a reverse takeover of a shell company in late spring on the heels of a $21-million subscription receipts offering at $2 per unit.
+Goodfood's stock price nudged up by 5 per cent Wednesday to $2.10 after the company reported revenue of $7.5-million in the fourth quarter ended Aug.
+31, up 16 per cent from the previous quarter and 652-per-cent higher than the same period a year earlier.
+The company's subscriber base stood at 31,000 at the end of the quarter, up 35 per cent from three months earlier.

 Acton Capital venture partner Hannes Blum said despite "a little bit of negative sentiment around the whole space," Chefs Plate can prevail by remaining disciplined on costs, controlling marketing expenditures and discounting "and really scaling up the business in a reasonable way."
 He said such discipline has been key to the success of Linas Matkasse, the Swedish pioneer in the space, which Acton also backed.